Learn About Hellebores

 Botrytis: This fungus causes a grey mold on flowers, leaves, stems and buds.
 It thrives in cool wet weather conditions.
 Burpee Recommends: Remove affected plant parts, avoid watering at night and getting water on the plant when watering.
 Make sure plants have good air circulation.
 Contact your Cooperative Extension Service for fungicide recommendations.

 Hellebore Black Death: Caused by the virus Hellebore net necrosis virus.
 Plants become stunted, deformed and marked by black streaks and ring patterns.
-Burpee Recommends: Digging up all infected plants and destroying them.
+Burpee Recommends: Dig up all infected plants and destroy them.
 Control aphids, which spread the disease.

 Root Rots: A number of pathogens cause root rots of seedlings as well as mature roots.
 Burpee Recommends: Pull up and discard infected plants.
 Make sure your soil has excellent drainage.